Give thanks for this great sweet potato casserole.

 Some love the added sweetness and gooey-crisp topping that makes this Thanksgiving side dish harken more to childhood s’mores than boring winter vegetables.
 That said, sweet potatoes can stand perfectly on their own with just a few ingredients.

-Brown Sugar Sweet Potato Casserole With Marshmallow: Recipe Notes
+Sweet Potato Casserole and Marshmallow: Recipe Notes

 If you are not a marshmallow-on-top person, just leave them off of your mashed sweet potatoes this Thanksgiving.
 The dish will be perfectly delicious without it.